-When do the Christmas lights and decorations go up in Kraków?Kraków's Christmas lights and decorations are generally installed beginning in the third week of November so that everything is festive as a yule log fire in time for the opening of the Christmas Market on the last Friday of November.
+When do the Christmas lights and decorations go up in Kraków?Kraków's Christmas lights and decorations are generally installed beginning in the third week of November so that everything is festive as a yule log fire in time for the opening of the Christmas Market on November 25th, 2023.
 You can expect to see festive decorations around the market square and many streets of the Old Town, including Floriańska, Sienna, Grodzka, Bracka, Szewska and Sławkowska.
 The romantic Bernatka footbridge, crossing the Wisła river into Podgórze, will also be lit up in holiday style.

 What is Traditional Polish Christmas Food?Traditional Polish Christmas food can be effectively put into categories - 'Market food' and ‘Wigilia.’